 Medicare Part B diabetic test strips

-Blue Shield 65 Plus (HMO), Blue Shield 65 Plus Plan 2 (HMO), Blue Shield Inspire (HMO), Blue Shield 65 Plus Choice Plan (HMO), Blue Shield Vital (HMO) refer to the following for more information:
+Blue Shield 65 Plus (HMO), Blue Shield 65 Plus Plan 2 (HMO), Blue Shield Inspire (HMO), Blue Shield 65 Plus Choice Plan (HMO), Blue Shield Select (PPO), Blue Shield Balance (HMO), and Blue Shield Enhanced (HMO) should refer to the following for more information:

-Blue Shield AdvantageOptimum Plan (HMO), Blue Shield TotalDual Plan (HMO D-SNP), Blue Shield Inspire (HMO D-SNP), and Blue Shield Coordinated Choice Plan (HMO) refer to the following for more information:
+Blue Shield AdvantageOptimum Plan (HMO), Blue Shield TotalDual Plan (HMO D-SNP), Blue Shield Inspire (HMO D-SNP), and Blue Shield TotalDual Plan (HMO D-SNP) in Los Angeles and San Diego counties should refer to the following for more information:

 About Part B Step Therapy

-Select a plan to see the list of drugs covered under that plan.
+Select a plan to see the list of drugs the plan covers.
 Formularies are available online and in PDF format for download.
-You need Adobe Reader to view the PDF.
+You will need Adobe Reader to view the PDF.